 East Cornwall · PL10

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Kingsand, that work is shaped by the place itself — Kingsand is the AONB twin village (with Cawsand) on the Rame Peninsula opposite Plymouth, with a tight Conservation Area covering the harbour and a strong period property market, with a building stock that leans toward traditional harbour cottages and Victorian villas.
+Every Kingsand project we take on begins with reading the local context — Kingsand is the AONB twin village (with Cawsand) on the Rame Peninsula opposite Plymouth, with a tight Conservation Area covering the harbour and a strong period property market, with a building stock that leans toward Edwardian houses and Victorian villas.

 - Conservation Area